ASTM B88 Copper Tube Size Chart: Standard Dimensions, O.D. & Wall Thickness for Type K, L, M

 · HVAC and Refrigeration

-Copper’s high conductivity of heat makes it perfect for heating, ventilation, and air conditioning (HVAC) systems.
+Copper’s high thermal conductivity of heat makes it perfect for heating, ventilation, and air conditioning (HVAC) systems.
 It is commonly found in the refrigerant lines and coils of air conditioning and refrigeration systems.

 Heat moves through copper pipes more easily, making the furnace more energy efficient and increasing its output.